AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 Technically, custom boxing allows modifying the type mapping as well as the way object data is boxed and unboxed.

-While this chapter was quite lengthy, and while template meta programming and the creation of specializations of type traits structs may be "dubious topics" to less experienced C++ programmers, a user of this \alibmod_nl should not fear too many troubles in respect to custom boxing.<br>
+While this chapter was quite lengthy, and while C++20 Concepts and the creation of specializations of type traits may challenge less experienced C++ programmers a bit, a user of this \alibmod_nl should not fear too many troubles in respect to custom boxing.<br>
 This is true, because:

 1. The defaults work well for most types, hence custom boxing is not often needed.